haf3Zz/VF-Cach/README.md

 # VF-Cach
-This project using SMS Gatway Server to receved SMS Message from endpint ljnk using Flask Module as python
+This project using SMS Gatway Server to receved SMS Message from endpint link using Flask Module as python